obsidianmd/obsidian-help/da/Plug-ins/Grafvisning.md

-Shows a graph representation of the [[Intern link|internal links]] between your notes.
+Shows a graph representation of the [[Interne links|internal links]] between your notes.

 Notes with more notes referencing it appear as bigger nodes on the graph.